 Truth: Metabolism slows as we become less active.

-Instead of telling yourself, you’re doing everything right, and weight-loss is out of your control.
+Instead of telling yourself that weight-loss is out of your control.
 Ask yourself, “What’s one thing I could do today to better my health?”
-Assume responsibility over your health by making healthy choices every damn day.
+Assume responsibility over your health by making healthy choices every-damn-day.
 Acknowledge that while your progress may be slow, slow progress is better than no progress.